frizzlenpop/FrizzlenRanks/docs/users.md

    - Ensure data is saved with `/fr save`
    - Check file permissions on the server
    - Verify the auto-save setting in config

+4. **Temporary permissions not working**:
+   - Verify the duration format is correct (e.g., 30s, 10m, 5h, 7d)
+   - Check if the permission has already expired with `/user <username> listtempperm`
+   - Ensure the server's system time is accurate

 ## Related Documentation